 For those who want a break from the slopes, but want to keep active, Park City offers a variety of fitness centers with drop-in options.
 Swimming, tennis, spin classes, or time spent with a personal trainer are all great ways to exercise inside.
 Follow these up with time in a steam shower, or, if you’re in need of deep relaxation, treat yourself to a day at the spa.

 A perfect way to rest your legs, dog sledding offers unique views and access to more remote areas with stunning views, peace, and quiet in the areas surrounding Park City.
 Dog sledding is great for families to enjoy together, or for those looking for an escape, a romantic activity for two!

 Kimball Art Center

 Not only is Kimball Art Center’s main gallery (with rotating special exhibits) open daily and free of charge, they also offer numerous opportunities for classes and studio time.
-Offerings include art classes for young children like Winter Art Wonders for Tots and Gingerbread House Sculptures, and then for adults, a Screen Printing and Wine Drinking Workshop geared towards adults 21+ years old.
+Offerings include art classes for young children like Winter Art Wonders for Tots and Gingerbread House Sculptures, and then for adults, drawing, painting, and Pottery classes.
 Head to Kimball Art Center’s website for a complete list of classes, private group class offerings, and more.